 First graduating class of seniors following the second iteration of the Innovation Studio curriculum during the spring of 2024.

-Students in MIT’s IDM program.
+MIT’s IDM program.

 Students would learn a variety of skills in the Innovation Studio depending on the theme of their given year.
 Some of the skills include digital and physical prototyping, CAD, coding, wood working, and much more.